hartwigmedical/documentation/data-access-request-methods.md

 [LINX](https://github.com/hartwigmedical/hmftools/tree/master/sv-linx) v1.x was run to analyse the structural variants.

 For more detailed information on tools and parameters used:
-- For germline SNV/INDEL calling and somatic SNV/INDEL calling please see the 'Methods' section of [HMF Pan Cancer Paper](https://www.nature.com/articles/s41586-019-1689-y).
+- For germline SNV/INDEL calling and somatic SNV/INDEL calling please see the 'Methods' section of [Hartwig Medical Foundation Pan Cancer Paper](https://www.nature.com/articles/s41586-019-1689-y).
-- For GRIDSS/Purple/LINX see [HMF Toolkit Paper](https://www.biorxiv.org/content/10.1101/781013v1).
+- For GRIDSS/Purple/LINX see [Hartwig Medical Foundation Toolkit Paper](https://www.biorxiv.org/content/10.1101/781013v1).